SpectoLabs/myna/README.md

-processfly
+myna
 ==========

 *"Process virtualization for the people by the people with people." - People*

-Processfly is a testing tool that captures and replays the output of command line programs.
+Myna is a testing tool that captures and replays the output of command line programs.
 It's heavily inspired by [SpectoLab's Hoverfly](https://github.com/SpectoLabs/hoverfly), which does capture and playback for http(s) web services.

-Processfly is written in Go and makes use of Boltdb for storage.
+Myna is written in Go and makes use of Boltdb for storage.
 It was initially built to facilitate testing of [KubeFuse](https://github.com/bspaans/kubefuse).

 It does not work with interactive programs at this point in time, but it's